-As a parent, I have a wealth of experience raising my kids.
+After nearly 12 years as a parent, I’ve certainly gained my fair share of experience when it comes to raising kids.
 But I still remember those early days struggling to figure out what to do.
 Why was the baby crying?
 Was I feeding her enough?
-I was so grateful for all those tips and helpful words of advice from anyone who would offer them.
+Would people judge me if I asked for advice?
+Whose advice should I even listen to?

-If a close friend or someone in your family has just had their first baby, there is plenty you can do to help them out.
+If a close friend or someone in your family has just had their first baby, though, there are plenty of practical things you can do to help them out without overstepping the mark.

 Some newborns find it difficult to sleep for long.
 Poor mum can end up exhausted in just a couple of days.
 If you have three or four hours to sit with a newborn one afternoon, tired mummy can get a much-needed rest.
 In that time, you may need to offer a feed and a nappy change.
 Be sure you have everything close to hand.

 I remember that the last thing I felt like doing was cooking.
 After a C-Section I wasn’t up and about for a few days in any case.
 It’s too easy to get so wrapped up with the new baby that you forget to eat.

 Why not drop off a meal – something that can be popped in the fridge or freezer and microwaved later?

 Just make sure that you know what she is able to eat – some foods might be out of bounds if she’s breastfeeding.

 Some mums find it difficult to grab even a shower each day with a demanding newborn.
 Even if you’re not too confident about nappies and feeding, you can sit with a baby for twenty minutes while mum gets dressed.
 You might even bring mum a fresh new outfit, or some makeup to help her feel human again!
 And don’t forget to bring something nutritious for her to eat.

 Organising a Christening or Naming Ceremony is hard to do when you’re sleep-deprived and frantically busy with a newborn.
 You can help by finalising the arrangements and managing the invitations.